wavefrontHQ/docs/pages/doc/users_roles.md

 ## Grant or Revoke Account Permissions Explicitly

-Assigning a role to a group of users is more efficient and leaves less room for error than granting or revoking account permission or assigning a role to an account.
-We support those two ways of managing permissions in part for compatibility.
+The process of granting permissions is the same for users and for service accounts.

-The process of granting permissions is the same for users and for service accounts
+You can grant a permissions to an account when you create the account or add permissions later from the **Service Accounts** / **Users** page or from the **Edit Service Account** / **Edit User** page.

-You can grant a service account permissions when you create it or add permissions later from the **Service Accounts** / **Users** page or from the **Edit Service Account** / **Edit User** page.
+{% include tip.html content="Assigning a role to a group of users is more efficient and leaves less room for error than granting or revoking account permission or assigning a role to an account." %}

-The following example shows this for service accounts.
+The following example shows two ways of explicitly grant or revoke permissions for service accounts.

 <table style="width: 100%;">
 <tbody>